Understanding Car Warranties & Insurance in the Philippines

 Filing an Insurance Claim: The Steps You'll Take

-• Inspection: Someone from the insurance company will inspect your vehicle to assess the damage.
+- Inspection: An inspector from the insurance company will assess the damage to your vehicle.

-• Approval and Settlement: If the claim gets approved, the insurance will provide compensation based on your policy's terms.
+- Approval and Settlement: If the claim is approved, the insurance company will provide compensation following the terms of your policy.

 Navigating Your Car Insurance Policy